djibe/Android-tutorials/README.md

 ## Sony Xperia Z3 Compact

-You can upgrade your Sony Xperia Z3c from any version to Android 11 R / LineageOS 18.1.
+You can upgrade your Sony Xperia Z3c from any version to Android 11 / LineageOS 18.1.

-Tutorial is here (3000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-sony-xperia-z3-compact-stock-to-android-11.4354117/>
+Tutorial is here (5000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-sony-xperia-z3-compact-stock-to-android-11.4354117/>

 What you will learn: